HassanBahati/Database-Design-and-Applications-/README.md

 INSERT INTO table ("column", "column") VALUES ("value", "value");

 ## select a particular value from the table
-SELECT Film FROM movies WHERE Film LIKE "%see%"
+SELECT "column_field" FROM "table" WHERE "Film" LIKE "%see%"

 ## delete a movie from the table
 DELETE FROM movies WHERE FILM LIKE "%Waitress%"